10 Days in Bali is just what you need. Sharing our itinerary …

 - Island Hopping Trips – Sanur is a perfect base if you are planning to hop on a ferry to the picturesque islands of Nusa Lembongan, Nusa Penida, Nusa Ceningan or Gilli islands for day trips.

-- Dine at quirky cafe
+- Dine at a quirky cafe

 - Go for super long walks